Creating new sites from templates

 License limitations for sample sites

 Some of the sample sites use features that are only available in specific Kentico license editions.
-If you use a license edition lower than Kentico EMS, you may encounter problems when working with certain features (Content Personalization, for example).
+If you use a license edition lower than Kentico EMS, you may encounter problems when working with certain features (for example Content Personalization).
 The initial trial license is equivalent to an EMS license.

 Choose one of the listed web templates and click Next.